 Keep in touch

 Once you have included the closing line, put a comma, space, and then your name after it.

-Pro-TipRefrain from overusing emojis, colloquialisms, exclamation marks, question marks or full capitalizations.
-Additionally, slang and texting shorthand are better suited for casual correspondence and are not suitable to be used in business letters.
+Pro-TipRefrain from overusing emojis, colloquialisms, exclamation marks, question marks, or full capitalizations.
+Additionally, slang and texting shorthand is better suited for casual correspondence and are not suitable to be used in business letters.